shredthaGNAR/list-of-my-starred-repos/README.md

 * [AdguardTeam/ContentBlocker](https://github.com/AdguardTeam/ContentBlocker): Content blocking extension for Samsung Internet and Yandex Browser
 * [NumeriusNegidius/Context-Search](https://github.com/NumeriusNegidius/Context-Search): A Firefox WebExtension that displays a context menu, that searches for the selected text.
 * [davidmhammond/contextlets](https://github.com/davidmhammond/contextlets): A WebExtension for adding custom context menu items that execute JavaScript.
+* [gingerbeardman/contextmenu-actions](https://github.com/gingerbeardman/contextmenu-actions): My repo of ContextMenu Actions (can also be used with Automator)
 * [benbasson/contextsearch](https://github.com/benbasson/contextsearch): Firefox Extension - Context Search transforms the "Web Search for..." context item into a menu containing your Firefox Search Providers.
 This is very convenient, since it allows you to decide which search engine you use.
 Firefox's default is to use the currently selected search provider only.
 * [ssborbis/ContextSearch-Native-App](https://github.com/ssborbis/ContextSearch-Native-App): Native App for use with Context Search
 * [ssborbis/ContextSearch-web-ext](https://github.com/ssborbis/ContextSearch-web-ext): Search engine manager for modern browsers